awsdocs/aws-iot-docs/developerguide/basic-policy-variables.md

-# Basic AWS IoT Policy Variables<a name="basic-policy-variables"></a>
+# Basic Policy Variables<a name="basic-policy-variables"></a>

-AWS IoT defines the following basic policy variables:
+ defines the following basic policy variables:
-+ `iot:ClientId`: The client ID used to connect to the AWS IoT message broker\.
++ `iot:ClientId`: The client ID used to connect to the message broker\.
-+ `aws:SourceIp`: The IP address of the client connected to the AWS IoT message broker\.
++ `aws:SourceIp`: The IP address of the client connected to the message broker\.

-The following AWS IoT policy shows a policy that uses policy variables:
+The following policy shows a policy that uses policy variables:

 ```
 {